federicocarboni/eloquent-ffmpeg/README.md

 for await (const { speed, time } of process.progress()) {
   console.log(`Converting @ ${speed}x – ${time}/${TOTAL_TIME}`);
 }
-// Be careful!
-The progress generator will return when ffmpeg writes
+// NOTE: The progress generator will return when ffmpeg writes a
-// a `progress=end` line, which signals the end of progress updates,
+// `progress=end` line, which signals the end of progress updates,
 // not the conversion's completion.
 // Use process.complete() to wait for completion. await process.complete();